-Jay Orlandi, a non-executive director and representative of Pacific Life, became Chairperson of RemCo on 11 February 2023, and reports annually to the RGBM Board on RemCo activities.
+Vibhu Sharma, a non-executive director and representative of Pacific Life, replaced Jay Orlandi as Chairperson of RemCo on 1 January 2025, and reports annually to the RGBM Board on RemCo activities.
 Other members of RemCo during the reporting period include three INEDs and the CEO.
-The Chief Executive Officer of the Pacific Life Group (the "PL CEO") consults with Pacific Life HR team on the employment arrangements relating to the CEO.
+The Chief Executive Officer of the Pacific Life Group (the PL CEO) consults with Pacific Life HR team on the employment arrangements relating to the CEO.
 The PL CEO's recommendations on the CEO employment arrangements will be presented to the Lead Director for review and approval on behalf of the Company's Board and RemCo.